udistrital/mongo_beego_dev/README.md

 angular4/code, contains the source code for the frontend app beego/code, contains the source code for the beego API app

+the folders *code* for angular4 and beego must be created

 ### How to access the services

 | *URL* | *Application* |